 There’s nothing like camping in New England.
 Some of the best camping spots in New England are quiet, off the beaten path, or just not super well known.
 New England has so many hidden treasures to offer.
-Here’s my list of some of the best places to camp in New England.
+Here’s our list of some of the best places for camping in Maine, New Hampshire, Massachusetts and more.

-Acadia National Park is one of the more popular camping spots in New England and for good reason!
+Acadia National Park is one of the most popular spots for camping in Maine and for good reason!
 It features stunning views from granite peaks, rocky shores, and has so many fun activities to offer.
 Whether you love camping to relax back at your campsite, or enjoy hiking and exploring, this is definitely a spot you want to hit this year!
+Campgrounds in the area fill up quick so be sure to book in advance.

-This is one of the best camping spots in New England for those who love to wander off the beaten path.
+This is another one of the best spots for camping in Maine for those who love to wander off the beaten path.
 If you like to explore the backcountry a little more, this state park offers many options to do so.
 Enjoy beautiful views and adventurous hikes here!

 This beautiful state park in Western Massachusetts offers something year-round for those who love to spend their time outdoors.
 Many camping spots in New England are great for the summer, but this campground offers winter sports as well for those who like to brave the cold!
 There are all-year hiking trails for anyone who enjoys hiking as well.